xplenty/xplenty-api-doc-v2/README.md

 An Xplenty **cluster** is a Hadoop cluster - a group of machines (nodes) that that is allocated exclusively to your account's users.
 You can create one or more clusters, and you can run one or more jobs on each cluster.
 A cluster that you've created remains allocated to your account until you request to terminate the cluster.

-### Cluster Plan

-Deprecated: A **cluster plan** is a definition of a cluster type, which includes the number of nodes in the cluster.
-Cluster plan details can be viewed in the Xplenty web application.
-When you create a new cluster, you specify its cluster plan.
-You  may choose different cluster plans for different types of jobs and packages, depending on the computing power you require.

 ### Account and User
 An Xplenty **account** represents a related group (usually a company) of Xplenty **users**.
-An account is created when the user signs up to use the Xplenty service, and an API key is generated for the account, which must be supplied when calling the Xplenty API.
+An account is created when the user signs up to use the Xplenty service.
+An API key is generated for the account, which must be supplied when calling the Xplenty API.

 <a id="RESTSpec" name="RESTSpec">
 ## REST Interface Specifications